-In some cases properties in excellent locations and fundamentals, holds issue for physical, operational or financial stress.
+In some cases, properties in excellent locations and fundamentals hold issues for physical, operational, or financial stress.
 Hence, these are called “value-add properties” that require upgrading.

-- Renovations: lack of proper maintenance deteriorates the structure, architecture and landscaping of a property.
-As a result, the demand and rent rates of such properties falls below market rates.
-However, opportunistic investors can acquire these properties at discounts and then invest some capital for remodelling the property.
+- Renovations: lack of proper maintenance deteriorates a property’s structure, architecture, and landscaping.
+As a result, such properties’ demand and rent rates fall below market rates.
+However, opportunistic investors can acquire these properties at discounts and then invest some capital in remodeling the property.
 Hence, this increases the market value of the property.
-Therefore, the purchasers can increase the rental rates for the property and which improves the property’s income.
+Therefore, the purchasers can increase the property’s rental rates and which improves its income.

-- Additional upgrades: In the cases where the property does not require renovations and is at a favourable location, additional amenities may help in increasing its demand from its competitors.
-For instance, updating the central heating system and improving the curb appeal could raise rents and improve the value of the asset.
-Moreover, updating the old wiring and plumbing system and expanding the storage space are also particularly helpful in enhancing the value of the asset and increasing the property’s cash flow.
+- Additional upgrades: In the cases where the property does not require renovations and is at a favorable location, additional amenities may help in increasing its demand from its competitors.
+For instance, updating the central heating system and improving the curb appeal could raise rent and improve the value of the asset.
+Moreover, updating the old wiring and plumbing system and expanding the storage space is also particularly helpful in enhancing the value of the asset and increasing the property’s cash flow.